 So here’s an example of how this works…

-If you’re off to Paris this summer, you could pick up a book by Flaubert, Camus or Amelie Nothomb for something more recent.
+If you’re off to Paris this summer, you could read books set in Paris by French authors such as Flaubert or Amelie Nothomb.

 If you’re off to Nigeria, you could try something by Chimamanda Ngozi Adichie or my current read, Stay With Me by Ayobami Adebayo.